What is a Conservatorship?

 File the Petition

-A proper petition must be filed with the Montgomery County Chancery Court meeting all the statutory required by Tennessee law.
+Your conservatorship lawyer should prepare a proper petition and file it with the Court.
+This petition should meeting all the statutory requirements under Tennessee law.
 The law is very specific as to what goes into this petition, so diligence is critical.
 Among other requirements, this petition must list the legal rights that will be taken away from the individual and placed in the conservator.